Faculty and Staff

 College of Pharmacy

-Torrey Pines Institute for Molecular Studies
+Postdoctoral Researcher Chemistry, Torrey Pines Institute for Molecular Studies, 2006-2009

-Other medicinal chemistry research projects are conducted in my laboratory as well; multiple hits have been designed and identified including novel mutant KRas inhibitors for cancer therapy, novel TFEB activators for the treatment of neurodegenerative diseases, and novel GyrB inhibitors for infectious diseases.
-To develop cell permeable macrocycles as potential cancer therapy targeting protein-protein interactions, my laboratory is also interested in developing NMR methods to study the conformations of macrocycles in solution as well as in membrane-mimicking environment, and applying our findings to design new molecules.
+Other medicinal chemistry research projects are conducted in Li's laboratory as well; multiple hits have been designed and identified including novel mutant KRas inhibitors for cancer therapy, novel TFEB activators for the treatment of neurodegenerative diseases, and novel GyrB inhibitors for infectious diseases.
+To develop cell permeable macrocycles as potential cancer therapy targeting protein-protein interactions, her laboratory is also interested in developing NMR methods to study the conformations of macrocycles in solution as well as in membrane-mimicking environment, and applying our findings to design new molecules.